ansys/grantami-bomanalytics/doc/source/contributing.rst

 Discussions
 ~~~~~~~~~~~

-General questions about PyMAPDL should be raised in
+General questions about Granta MI Bom Analytics should be raised in
 `Discussions <https://github.com/pyansys/pyansys-granta-compliance/discussions>`_
 in this repository rather than as issues themselves.
 Issues can be spun
 out of discussions depending on what is decided, but general Q&A content